 - What would make me feel I’ve completed this resolution?

-Improve my marriage communication – I want my wife and I to argue less about things, simply due to poor communication.
+Improve my marriage communication – I want my wife and I to argue less about things, mostly due to poor communication.
 I want to understand her better and find more times when we are on the same page without arguing to get there.
 I want us to be able to talk through issues without raising our voice at each other.

 Pay off my credit card – I want to pay off $7,000 worth of debt by (insert realistic date here).